EnzoBnl/enzobnl/FP.md

   def show() = {
     this.toDF.show()
   }
-}
+  // And many method delegating to `this.deltaTable` the calls to DeltaTable's methods that return a DeltaTable. def as(alias: String): DeltaTable = new ShowableDeltaTable(df.as(alias), deltaLog) }
 ```
-- The methods returning a DeltaTable like `def as(alias: String): DeltaTable` are problematic in that they make us lose our
+- With this solution the methods returning a `DeltaTable` like `def as(alias: String): DeltaTable` are problematic in that they make us lose our `ShowableDeltaTable` type.

 Actually both Decorator and inheritance does not compile since DeltaTable's constructor is private, making it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzMwODI4NSwtODQxOTgyNjk4XX0=
+eyJoaXN0b3J5IjpbLTExNzkzNzg3MDUsLTg0MTk4MjY5OF19
 -->